 Your advisee's finalized schedules will be available on-line no later than April 1.
 Accommodations for students with No Course will be held online through the registration system.
 Students with No Course(s) will be given access to the Registration system to Add courses beginning Thursday, April 3rd.
 Students without No Course will not be able to add or drop a course until after April 3rd.
 Since this is not an in person event, students will be able to change their registration without advisor approval.
 You may want to discuss plans for alternate course selections with your advisees during the registration process.

 - Very few seats are available to returning students in writing courses next year.
 First-year and transfer students who have not yet satisfied the B.A.
 Writing Requirement should take either ENG 111 or another writing course this year (unless exempted by virtue of transfer credit).
 A student may not take ENG 111 more than once even though the topics are different; no student may bid for a writing-designated course if they have completed one.

 - Students must have earned at least eight course credits in order to register for Individual Projects, Group Projects, Internships, or one-term courses numbered in the 900s.
 Please note that there are limitations to the number of credits of Independent Study courses that may be applied to the B.A. and B.Mus. degrees.
 Consult the Catalogue section on "Additional Academic Programs" for more information.

 - Most course prerequisites (as printed in the Catalogue, Catalogue Supplement, and on the Course Schedule) are a part of the registration database* and will be checked when students submit their schedules to you to be approved.
 Students who wish to request permission to register for a course for which they do not have the prerequisites may do so through the online registration system.

 *The database cannot check for some class levels, declared majors, and SAT scores as part of the prerequisite checking mechanism.
-Click on the course link in Self-Service to be sure all prerequisites are met.
+Click on the course link in the Registration System to be sure all prerequisites are met.